-If you’re an international student living and studying in the United States and considering staying in the country to work, further your studies or live out the American Dream, then you may want to become a permanent resident.
+If you’re an international student living and studying in the United States and considering staying in the country to work or study longer, then you may want to become a permanent resident.

-Below, we share the different options to change your F-1 visa to a Green Card to help you decide which path fits you best.
+Below, we share the different options to go from F-1 to Green Card to help you decide which path fits you best.

 What is an F-1 visa?

 The F-1 visa is for international students who are in the U.S. to attend an academic program or English Language Program.
-They’re typically allowed to remain in the country until they’ve completed their full-time academic courses of study at approved educational institutions.
+They’re typically allowed to remain in the country until they’ve completed their full-time academic courses of study at an approved educational institution.